-Nova Southeastern University goes beyond its primary mission of providing school and university curricula by reaching out to the community with diverse service and clinical programs, community-based research and resources.
+Nova Southeastern University goes beyond its primary mission of providing school and university curricula by reaching out to the community with diverse community service and clinical programs, community-based research and resources.
 NSU ranks third among all private colleges nationally in the percentage of federal work-study dollars that it devotes to community service according to researchers at Northwestern University's Medill School of Journalism.

 Nova Southeastern University's Community Engaged Designations

 Nova Southeastern University earned the Carnegie Foundation prestigious category as a community engaged higher education institution in January 2010.
 NSU earned this recognition through a rigorous process that included a self-study submission.
 NSU was awarded the community engaged designation in both categories, "Curricular Engagement" and in "Outreach and Partnerships".
 A complete definition of each is provided below:

 To demonstrate curricular engagement, institutions were asked to describe teaching, learning, and scholarly activities that engage faculty, students, and the community in mutually beneficial and respectful collaboration, address community-identified needs, deepen students' civic and academic learning, enhance the well-being of the community, and enrich the scholarship of the institution.

 To demonstrate outreach and partnerships, they were asked to describe two related approaches to community engagement: first, the provision of institutional resources for community use in ways that benefited both the campus and the community and second, collaborations and faculty scholarship that constituted a beneficial exchange, exploration, discovery, and application of knowledge, information, and resources.
 The requirements of both sections, when met, describe an institution deeply engaged with its community.

 NSU rated one of 20 Colleges Nationwide Committed to Community Service